It can be scary to

 Please refer to the local traffic legislation before buying an electric bicycle to determine the proper turning and stopping gestures.
 This will help you stay safe and prevent accidents.
 Knowing the terrain and route of the new location is essential for self-defence.

-Given that the majority of our readers are far beyond the beginner's stage, safety should always come first, so make sure you get high-quality bike light, and use helmets when appropriate.
+bike light, and use helmets when appropriate.
 You can plan your bike trip so that it avoids all roads, but you won't want to put yourself in a bind for too long because riding a bike becomes really comfortable.
 Ultimately, cycling through the backstreets on a fresh root is a great opportunity to see the city from a different angle.